This post may contain affiliate links. Please read our disclosure policy.

 - In a medium sauce pan, heat the olive oil, and sauté onions with salt and pepper until translucent.

-- Add the tomato paste and the small diced tomatoes and mix until the tomatoes break up somewhat.
+- Add the tomato paste and the small diced tomatoes and mix until the tomatoes slightly start to break up.

-- Serve as a side dish topped with fresh basil
+- Serve as a side dish topped with fresh basil, if desired